The big picture: similarities and differences

 If my older student is a beginning reader, should we still start with Essentials, or do we need to do Foundations first?

 You should start with Essentials!
-Everything introduced in Foundations is also taught at Essentials, in a style more developmentally appropriate for older students (age 8 and up).
+Everything introduced in Foundations is also taught at Essentials, in a style more developmentally appropriate for older students (age 9 and up, and most 8-year-olds).
 The only exception to this is handwriting, which is included in Foundations but not Essentials.
 If an older student needs handwriting instruction, we recommend using The Rhythm of Handwriting while completing the Essentials PreLessons.

 If my five-year-old is an advanced reader, should I skip to Essentials?